 Review: These are usually tied to world news and cultural events.
 They can vary in length: a shorter piece may cover a rally or protest, while a longer piece may go more in depth, by adding context to an event or with more reporting and research on a particular news story.
 Pictures will have to be attached.
 Timeliness is important — we want to publish soon after the event happens.

 Revisit: We are excited to begin publishing online more timely reviews than our bi-monthly paper allows.
 We are interested in visual art shows and events, performances, commercial literature and film, sound art and happenings.

-Review timeline: We’ll prefer to run exhibition reviews while shows are still open.
-For live performances (theater, performance art, dance), we prefer to have a review during the run, but a summation of the event is also possible but should be published within a week of the end of the event.
+Calendar: We prefer to run exhibition reviews while shows are still open or events to come.
 Book or film reviews can be written about a piece from any time period through our current lens.

 Notes on Cities: This takes after the format of other online art publications who do a diary segment.
 Please take our readers into your urban space, populated by characters and connected ever more by infinite facebook events and public transit lines.
 This is a chance to promote smaller scenes and cities as well as new formations in the quickly gentrifying magnates.
 What does Art in this city look like?
 Where do people gather?
 What do you want to eat?
 Who are you going to meet?

-Submit your pitches to firstname.lastname@example.org with the subject line: Online Pitch.
-See you in 2020 ;)
+Submit your pitches to firstname.lastname@example.org with the subject line: Online Pitch, and a working title.